andycroll/andycroll.com/_posts/2019/2019-01-13-use-multiple-migrations-when-adding-database-constraints.md

 ## But why?

-If you take the “naive” approach you run the risk of significant downtime for your application.
+If you take the “all in one” approach you run the risk of significant downtime for your application.

-If you set `null: false` in your migration Active Record will rewrite the whole table, and lock it.
+If you set `null: false` in your migration Active Record will rewrite the whole table, locking it whilst doing so.
 This may take a significant amount of time, depending on how much data you already have stored.
 Locking your database’s table will likely cause write timeouts for any users trying to write to your database at the same time.

-The multi-stage deployment is a bit of a pain, but it enables you to keep the application available for your users.
+The multi-stage deployment is a bit of a pain, but it enables you to keep the application available for your users during any migration of data tables.

 ### Why not?

-If you’re in a new app or have a very limited dataset.
+If you’re starting a new app or have a very limited dataset.

 You might get away with a whole table rewrite and write-lock if you have low amounts of traffic writing to the database.
-But you would be _getting away with it_, chances are you’re going to have some unfortunate downtime.
+But you would be _getting away with it_.
+Chances are you’re going to have some downtime.

 If you don't mind putting your application into maintenance mode, where users are blocked from using the site, you could run the migration with downtime.